-This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This strategy details our school's use of pupil premium funding (and recovery premium), to help improve the opportunities and outcomes for disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+This strategy outlines how we intend to spend the funding during this academic year (24-25) and the impact of our previous pupil premium strategy and funding.